 Wanda Bodnar, PhD

-Research assistant professor Wanda Bodnar specializes in the development and application of analytical methods for the quantitative and qualitative analysis of surrogate markers of exposure, disease and drug treatment.
+AboutAssistant professor Wanda Bodnar specializes in the development and application of analytical methods for the quantitative and qualitative analysis of surrogate markers of exposure, disease or drug treatment.
 Her area of expertise is bioanalytical mass spectrometry and she has over 25 years’ experience using advanced liquid chromatography and mass spectrometry technologies to analyze small molecules and peptides in a variety of matrices.

 Research ActivitiesBioanalytical mass spectrometry